-Care of Healthy Adults and Elderly Populations (Adult I) 4 credits
+Care of Healthy Adults and Elderly Populations

-This course will assist the student in developing into the role of the professional nurse as an interdisciplinary health team member delivering patient centered care for healthy adult and elderly populations.
-Determinants of health behaviors are covered.
-Principles of primary care, health promotion, disease prevention, cultural and socioeconomic factors, and patient safety are integrated in the development of evidence-based practice plans of care.
+(Adult I) 4 credits

-Care of Healthy Adults and Elderly Populations - (Adult I) Practicum 2 credits
+This course will assist the student in developing into the role of the professional nurse, as it applies to nursing care of the adult/geriatric client.
+Principles of health promotion, disease prevention, and genetics, as well as economic, and sociocultural influences, are integrated in the development, implementation and evaluation of evidence-based plans of care.
+Students will function as members of the interdisciplinary health care team with a focus on the provision of safe and competent nursing care.

-In this course the nursing process is utilized in caring for the adult and elderly client in a variety of settings to ensure safe, evidence based, collaborative nursing care.
+Care of Healthy Adults and Elderly Populations: (Adult I) Practicum 2 credits ety of settings to ensure safe, evidence based, collaborative nursing care.
 Simulation and Clinical Practice experiences are required.
 Workplace, community ambulatory and acute care settings, churches, clinical, assisted living settings, and physicians' offices will be used.
 All students will have a rotation in an urban underserved area.